ADULT SPANISH LANGUAGE AND CULTURE IMMERSION CAMP

 Space is limited.
 The camp is all-inclusive for the week (food, snacks, lodging-shared room, educational staff, program supplies).
 Dependent on requests and camp attendance, single rooms may be available for an additional fee of $100/week.
 Please indicate your preference on the registration form.
 A HALF deposit must accompany each registration.
 Final payment is due at least two weeks before the beginning of camp.

-request many times in the past, and we’ve heard you!
-Campers may arrive between 5:00pm and 8:00pm.
+*Want to move in one day earlier?* Campers have the option to arrive a day early on Saturday, July 28.
+We’ve had this request many times in the past, and we’ve heard you!
+Campers may arrive between 3:00pm and 8:00pm.
 No meals are provided until camp starts on Sunday.
 However, there are many local restaurants to choose from, and camp participants may store their own food in the designated area of the dining hall.
 Please be aware that due to health regulations, access to the camp kitchen is restricted; please bring foods that are simple to prepare.
 There are no scheduled activities that evening… just relaxation and settling in to your dorm and Hunt Hill!
 The cost is $25.

 SPANISH CAMP DIRECTOR: Pete Ducós